 Since 2008, the SaveAct programme has been applied systematically in South Africa and there has been sustained demand, particularly from rural women, to form groups.
 Savings groups in South Africa now save on average six times more than groups across Africa.

-SaveAct works with NGO partners in five provinces to scale up the model.
+SaveAct works with NGO partners in six provinces to scale up the model.
 In addition to savings and credit facilities, the programme includes financial education and enterprise development assistance.

-There are now 100 000 members who saved R540 m ($37 m) last year in 5 245 groups.
+There are now over 100,000 members who saved R535m ($35m) last year in 5000 groups.
 The cohort represents a unique opportunity to build pathways for meaningful financial inclusion and poverty reduction.